How to import or move fish for human consumption to the UK.

 - estimated weights

-For fish that has been stored or processed you must provide additional documents.
-These are a:
+For fish that has been stored or processed you may also need the following documents validated by the competent authority:

 Port health authorities in Great Britain (England, Scotland or Wales) or fisheries authorities in NI will check these documents for UK freight imports.
 Fisheries administrations are responsible for checking catch certificates for direct landings into the UK.